MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-region-availability-service-limits.md

 feedback_product_url: https //experience.dynamics.com/ideas/categories/list/?category=a7f4a807-de3b-eb11-a813-000d3a579c38&forum=b68e50a6-88d9-e811-a96b-000d3a1be7ad
 ---

-# Regional availability, lanugage availability, and service limits for insights in Customer Service
+# Regional availability, lanugage availability, and service limits for Customer Service Insights

-Depending on your location, certain features are available for insights in Dynamics 365 Customer Service.
+Depending on your location, certain features are available for in Dynamics 365 Customer Service Insights.
 Service limits also apply.

-## Regional availability of insights in Customer Service
+## Regional availability of Customer Service Insights

 The following features are available in all geographic locations that Omnichannel for Customer Service (voice channel) supports:
 - Call transcription